IT Outsourcing Readiness Assessment: Quick Checklist

 One of the keys to outsourcing success is pre-planning.
-After all, no matter how experienced the selected IT vendor is or how brilliant your new developers are, all your efforts will fall flat if your company lacks the proper operational procedures and infrastructure for engaging with these people.
+After all, no matter how experienced the selected IT vendor is or how brilliant your new Software Developers are, all your efforts will fall flat if your company lacks the proper operational procedures and infrastructure for engaging with these people.

 In fact, according to PMI, a software development project can end up being 28 times more expensive when the company does not have established project management practices.
 What’s more, in 75% of organizations, every one in three dollars spent on software development is wasted due to poor project requirements.